KDE/documentation-develop-kde-org/content/docs/extend/kate/plugin.md

 linkTitle: "Writing a Kate plugin"
 weight: 1
 description: Learn how to write a kate plugin
-aliases:
-  - /docs/kate/plugin.md
 ---

 The plugin we will write will basically be a Markdown previewer.
 It will do something like
 - Once a file opens, check if the file is a Markdown file
-- If it is, then create a preview for it in the sidebar
+- If it is, then create and show a preview for it in right the sidebar

 We'll call this plugin Markdown Previewer.

-The tutorials assumes that you have development versions of Qt and KDE Framework libraries installed, as well as `extra-cmake-modules`.
+This tutorial assumes that you have a basic understanding of C++ and Qt concepts and that you have development versions of Qt and KDE Framework libraries installed, as well as `extra-cmake-modules`.

 Initial directory structure: